diydiagnostics/GitHub-Tutorial/README.md

 ```

 ##### Step 4) ONLY if you Edited Something on GitHub
-You need to pull down your changes you don't have a discrepancy between the code on GitHub and the code on your computer.
+You need to pull down your changes so you don't have a discrepancy between the code on GitHub and the code on your computer.
 You simply type the command below in your Command Prompt/Terminal, while in your Git repository (folder/directory with all of your code on your computer).
 ```shell
 git pull
 ```